 I've settled into a comfy routine during my past week in Skyrim.
 I spend time by my new riverside shack, hunting, fishing, gathering alchemy ingredients, and chopping wood at a nearby mill.
 Every other day I make the walk to Windhelm to mix potions and craft armor to sell to vendors.
 I even run (well, walk) into a giant who is doing some strolling of his own near my house, and to my delight he doesn't try to kill me or ask me to do something for him.
 In my mind, he's the perfect NPC: completely indifferent to my existence.
 I've named him Andre.

 This morning, however, on my way back from spending the night in Windhelm, something is nagging at me.
 I've spent my morning walk trying to figure out what do to next, but I'm drawing a blank.
 Where do I go from here?
 What's on my to-do list?
-And then, as my shack comes into view, I suddenly realize why I'm having so much trouble planning my next move: I may not actually
+And then, as my shack comes into view, I suddenly realize why I'm having so much trouble planning my next move: I may not actually have a next move.

 I mean, isn't this the dream realized?
 Isn't this mission accomplished?
 I'm living as an NPC.
 I've got several ways to make money.
 While my crafting business is still operating at a loss, alchemy is paying off and it's only a matter of time until I grind my smithing and speech skills high enough to start turning a profit at the forge.
 I've got a home to live in rent-free and a quiet yet enjoyable routine.
 For all intents and purposes, I've done what I set out to do.
 Isn't this, well... the end?